andreagorsche/tablebooking/README.md

 ![Register](/static/images/readme/wireframes/register.png "Register")

-The Login page is designed in similar pattern giving the recurring user the chance to log back in.
+The Login page is designed in a similar pattern giving the recurring user the chance to log back in.

 ![Login](/static/images/readme/wireframes/login.png "Login")

-Once a user is registered and logged in new menu options present themselves: book a table, view bookings and logout.
+Once a user is registered and logged in, new menu options present themselves: book a table, view bookings and logout.

 ![RegisteredUser](/static/images/readme/wireframes/registereduser.png "RegisteredUser")

 The book a table page is a page of central interest to the user.
-Therefore the green background of the form is bigger and the background pic is more like a frame to add some visual touch without being to distracting.
+Therefore the green background of the form is bigger and the background pic is more like a frame to add some visual touch without being too distracting.
 That way the user can focus on the data entry.
-Still the grey background of the cafe is a repeated image for recognition purposes.
+Still visual of the cafe as a black and white picture is a repeated image for recognition purposes.

 ![Book a Table](/static/images/readme/wireframes/bookatable.png "Book a Table")

-After clicking the Book button.
-The user is directed to a feedback page confirming the booking was successful.
+After clicking the Book a table button, the user is directed to a feedback page confirming the booking was successful.

 ![Booking Confirmation](/static/images/readme/wireframes/bookingconfirmation.png "Booking Confirmation")

 The booking list page follows the same design principle as the book a table page.
 A big green background highlights the information at center - the booked reservations.
-These are organized in a list with two possible actions "manage booking" and "delete booking".
-Part of the green background frame are the buttons "next" and "previous" in case the user has more than 3 bookings.
+These are organized in a list with two possible actions as buttons "manage booking" and "delete booking".
+Part of the green background frame are the buttons "next" and "previous" in case the user has more bookings.

 ![View Bookings](/static/images/readme/wireframes/viewbookings.png "View Bookings")